MrAbhi19/open_ice40_fpga/FPGA Fundamentals/LUTs.md

   <img src="assets/XOR_MUX.png" alt="XOR using 4x1 Multiplexer" width="400"/>
 </p>

+A detailed simulation of the XOR function using a 4×1 multiplexer can be accessed via [XOR_MUX](https://circuitverse.org/users/335760/projects/xor_mux-25da6eb6-d3a2-4ed3-93e5-1d5b224fb42e).

 This demonstrates how a LUT can be realized using multiplexers, where the select lines are the input variables and the data inputs represent the function's output values.

 ---